-In situations where a sea zone is adjacent to more than one territory containing an air base (sea zone 109 and Scotland and United Kingdom, for example), each of the territories can scramble up to 3 fighters and/or tactical bombers.
-In situations where a territory containing an air base is adjacent to more than one sea zone (United Kingdom and sea zones 109 and 110, for example), the territory may still only scramble up to 3 fighters and/or tactical bombers, but they may be split between the sea zones in any combination.
+In situations where a sea zone is adjacent to more than one territory containing an air base, sea zone 6 and Japan and Korea (assuming one has been built there) for example, each of the territories can scramble up to 3 fighters and/or tactical bombers.
+In situations where a territory containing an air base is adjacent to more than one sea zone Alaska (assuming one has been built there) and sea zones 1 and 2 for example, the territory may still only scramble up to 3 fighters and/or tactical bombers, but they may be split between the sea zones in any combination.